Consistent with other jurisdictions and scientific publications, the Department of Health and Social Services refers to monkeypox as MPOX.

-Monkeypox is a disease caused by infection with the monkeypox virus.
-Monkeypox virus is part of the same family of viruses as variola virus, the virus that causes smallpox.
-Monkeypox symptoms are similar to smallpox symptoms, but milder and monkeypox is rarely fatal.
-Monkeypox is not related to chickenpox.
+MPOX is a disease caused by infection with the MPOX virus.
+MPOX virus is part of the same family of viruses as variola virus, the virus that causes smallpox.
+MPOX symptoms are similar to smallpox symptoms, but milder and MPOX is rarely fatal.
+MPOX is not related to chickenpox.

 Cases in Canada

-- People usually develop symptoms 5 to 21 days after being exposed to the monkeypox virus.
+- People usually develop symptoms 5 to 21 days after being exposed to the MPOX virus.

 - Symptoms typically last from 2 to 4 weeks and may pass through several stages.

 The rash can be painful and could affect any part of the body, such as the:

 - arms and legs;